Lissy93/awesome-privacy/README.md

 Windows 10 has many features that violate your privacy.
 Microsoft and Apple are able to collect all your data (including, but not limited to: keystrokes, searches and mic input, calendar data, music, photos, credit card information and purchases, identity, passwords, contacts, conversations and location data).
 Microsoft Windows is also more susceptible to malware and viruses, than alternative systems.

-Switching to Linux is a great choice in terms of security and privacy - you don't need necessarily need to use a security distro, any well-maintained stable distro is going to be considerably better than a propriety OS
+Switching to Linux is a great choice in terms of security and privacy - you don't need necessarily need to use a security distro, any well-maintained stable distro is going to be considerably better than a proprietary OS

 | Provider | Description |
 | --- | --- |